Bevis Marks Synagogue: Construction

-A considerable influx of Jews made it necessary to obtain more commodious quarters.
+This influx made it necessary to obtain more commodious quarters.
 Accordingly, a committee was appointed, consisting of António Gomes Serra, Menasseh Mendes, Isaac Israel de Sequeira alias Alfonso Rodrigues, Manuel Nunez Miranda, Andrea Lopez, and Pontaleão Rodriguez.
 It investigated matters for nearly a year and, on 12 February 1699, signed a contract with Joseph Avis, a Quaker, for the construction of a building to cost £2,650.
 According to legend, Avis declined to collect his full fee, on the ground that it was wrong to profit from building a house of God.
 Also unsubstantiated is the story that a timber was donated by the then Princess Anne for the roof of the synagogue.
 On 24 June 1699, the committee leased from Sir Thomas and Lady Pointz (also known as Littleton) a tract of land at Plough Yard, in Bevis Marks, for 61 years, with the option of renewal for a further 38 years, at £120 a year.

 The structure was completed and dedicated in September 1701.
 The interior decor and furnishing and layout of the synagogue reflect the influence of the great Portuguese Synagogue of Amsterdam of 1675.
 It has been claimed that the design was also influenced by Christopher Wren, the architect of the nearby St Paul's Cathedral.
 The roof was destroyed by fire in 1738 and repaired in 1749.
 During the London Blitz the synagogue's silver, records and fittings were removed to a place of safety; the synagogue suffered only minor damage.
 The synagogue suffered some collateral damage from the IRA in 1992 and the 1993 Bishopsgate bombing, but this was restored.
 The essential original structure of the building thus remains today.

 In 1747 Benjamin Mendes da Costa bought the lease of the ground on which the building stood, and presented it to the congregation, vesting the deeds in the names of a committee consisting of Gabriel Lopez de Britto, David Aboab Ozorio, Moses Gomes Serra, David Franco, Joseph Jessurun Rodriguez, and Moses Mendes da Costa.